igormironchik/gif-tools/README.md

 | ![](editor.png) | ![](recorder.png) |
 | --- | --- |

+# Installer

+Look at the release page for the installer for some Linux and Windows distributions.

 # Getting from repository

 After cloning update git submodules with: